Physical Distancing, Social Connecting

 “We have very extensive (video) programming — from birth all the way through senior adults,” said Griffin, who has led Osborne for 27 years.
 “Every bit of that programming ... is available online.’’

-From Sunday church services, to middle school and high school programs – Griffin's brought live streaming to the forefront, while still offering handouts to parents of younger kids that coincide with online worship.
+From Sunday church services, to middle school and high school programs, Griffin has brought live streaming to the forefront, while still offering handouts to parents of younger kids that coincide with online worship.

 Griffin also puts together a 10-minute daily video on social media to provide hope and encouragement during the pandemic.